Clinical Nurse Manager (RGN/RMN/RNLD)

 £1500 Exemplar Welcome Bonus*

-We are looking for an enthusiastic Clinical Nurse Manager to join our well established home in Swallownest and support the home manager and team in making this service the best it can be.
+We are looking for an enthusiastic Clinical Nurse Manager to join our home in Immingham and support the home manager and team in making this service the best it can be.

 Our Clinical Nurse Managers play a key part in the daily running of the Specialist Care Centre, working closely with the Registered Manager, ensuring that the Specialist Care Centre runs effectively and efficiently and that the care provided is of the highest quality.
 There will, of course, be times when you have to roll up your sleeves and deliver hands-on nursing and personal care but that’s the nature of the job, and it keeps your skills up to date.